mayppong/gyro/README.md

   2. Run `mix test`.

 The general benchmark of the application is done by stress-testing using [tsung](http://tsung.erlang-projects.org/).
 Of which, the config file for it is included in the `./test` folder of the project.

+## Contribute

+We are looking for contributors, and there are many ways you can contribute.
+If you are looking to get some hands on, please feel free to pick up tickets, and submit pull requests!
+Otherwise, submitting tickets for any issues or improvements would be appreciated.